How to use Evernote for Slack

 Once you’ve connected your accounts, open Slack to view a welcome message with helpful hints from Evernote.

-All three commands can be used in public channels, private channels, shared channels, 1:1 direct messages, and multi-user direct messages.
+All actions can be used in public channels, private channels, shared channels, 1:1 direct messages, and multi-user direct messages.

-- /note Update the agenda to include a quick survey — Evernote will create a quick note that reads, “Update the agenda to include a quick survey”
+Alternatively, you can use the slash command /note.
+For example, typing /note Update the agenda to include a quick survey will create a note that reads, “Update the agenda to include a quick survey” in Evernote.

-The /find command searches your notes.
-To use the /find command, type your search word or phrase after /find.
-Once you find the note you’re looking for, you can choose to post the note content in that channel or message by clicking the “Post here” button below each search result.
+To use the /find command, type a search word or phrase after /find.
+Once you find the note you’re looking for, you can post the note content in that channel or message by clicking the “Post here” button below each search result.

 - /find presentation — Evernote will search and show up to 3 of the most relevant notes containing “presentation” in the title or body